FusionCache/docs/docs/indexes.md

 ## Find
-`FIND` priorities indexed terms because it can quickly identify objects that meet the search criteria, or conversely, identify if no objects meet the criteria.
+`FIND` prioritises indexed terms because it can quickly identify objects that meet the search criteria, or conversely, identify if no objects meet the criteria.
 Indexed terms are always checked before non-indexed terms.

 ### One Indexed Term